kokkos/ProgrammingGuide/design.md

 Whereas `std::mdspan` only provides control over the scalar type and the extents, `std::basic_mdspan` exposes more customization points.
 <!-- TODO: s/accessor policy/accessor -->
 It is templated on four parameters: the scalar type, the extents object, the layout, and the accessor.
-In the following sections, we will describe these parameters and their value in improving performance or increasing portability.
+In the following sections, we will describe these parameters and their value for improving performance or increasing portability.

 ## Extents Class Template